How Many Lights Do I Need On My Christmas Tree?

 Putting the right amount of lights on a Christmas tree can really make your decorations come to life and sparkle.
 Not enough and they will look dull and lack-lustre.
 If you can’t face the thought of putting all those lights onto the tree and, even worse, taking them off again, then go for the pre-lit option.
 Just remember, with Christmas trees you get what you pay for, the cheaper trees are going to have larger gaps between the branches and not enough lights for the height of tree.

 The ideal number of lights to give you a festive flicker would be around 100 per foot of tree, so a 7’ (210cm) tree will need a minimum of 700 lights.
-Our very top of the range of our luxury artificial Christmas trees is the Ridgedale Infinity which is 100% Feel Real PE (polyethylene) for an authentic natural tree look.
-There are thousands of tiny LED lights to give you a truly stunning effect; the 7’ (210cm) tree has 3,700 lights and the 8’ (240cm) has a staggering 4,750.
-So if you’re going for the ‘wow’ factor then this tree is the one for you.
-We are the only UK stockist of this tree for the 2017 season.
+Our very top of the range of our luxury artificial Christmas trees is the Snowy Dorchester Pine which is mix of Feel Real PE (polyethylene) and PVC for an authentic natural tree look.

 Ridgedale Infinity pre-lit artificial tree; 8' with 4,750 lights (featuring Archie the Golden Retriever)